The 2010 Tissot Luxury Chronometer Powermatic 80 watch sports a more refined version of the new ETA CO7.111 self-winding caliber.

 Of course, I may be wrong, but it looks like Tissot finally decided to move upmarket, closer to its sister brand Longines.

-Still, the Swiss watchmaker didn’t manage to hide all the, um, ignoble elements of its DNA.
+Still, the Swiss watchmaker didn’t manage to effectively hide some of the, um, “ignoble” elements of its DNA.

-While most dress watches from brands like Patek Philippe or Vacheron Constantine are usually equipped with ultra-thin calibers, the Powermatic 80 is bulky, even for its guaranteed power reserve of 80 hours, and the watch itself, even despite being larger in diameter than an average expensive three-hander, looks a bit too thick to feel comfortable if you prefer shirts with tight cuffs.
+While most dress watches from brands like Patek Philippe or Vacheron Constantine are usually equipped with thin (or even ultra-thin) calibers, the Powermatic 80 is bulky.
+And the watch itself, even despite being larger in diameter than an average expensive three-hander, looks a bit too thick to feel comfortable if you prefer shirts with tight cuffs.

-Also, guys with thin wrists may find the watch just too big (at least, for a dressy timepiece).
+Warning: guys with thinner wrists may find the watch just too big (at least, for a dressy timepiece).
 So, as usual, try before you buy.

 As for the price, the MSRP of $1075 is a bit on the more expensive side of the fence, but, well, for a dressy timekeeper with a robust and reliable caliber this is more or less acceptable I think.